tdwg/mids/README.md

 - Contacting the Conveners and/or signing up to the [task group mailing list](http://lists.tdwg.org/mailman/listinfo/tdwg-mids).

-- Participating in the monthly meetings (first Thursday of the month, UTC 13:30 - 15:00).
+- Participating in the meetings.
+The timing of these are currently weekly on Thursdays at 14:00 UTC.
+Contact the Conveners for more information.

 - Watching this github repository.
 Submitting or commenting on an issue.